On the occasion of its 60th anniversary, FISLY is setting up an international ranking of pilots called "International Ranking".

-- National level competitions as defined by the federation of the country where the competition is held.
+- National level competitions as defined by the federation of the country in which the competition takes place.

 - International competitions defined as such by FISLY and which include at least pilots from 3 different nations.

-If this criterion is not respected, the competition is demoted to "national level competition".
+If this criterion is not met, the competition will be downgraded to "national level competition".